fieldtrip/website/workshop/madrid2019/tutorial_cleaning.md

     cfg = [];
-    cfg.demean    = 'no';           % This has to be explicitly stated, as the default is to demean. cfg.unmixing  = comp.unmixing;  % Supply the matrix necessay to 'unmix' the channel-series data into components cfg.topolabel = comp.topolabel; % Supply the original channel label information comp = ft_componentanalysis(cfg, data);
+    cfg.demean    = 'no';           % This has to be explicitly stated, as the default is to demean. cfg.unmixing  = comp.unmixing;  % Supply the matrix necessary to 'unmix' the channel-series data into components cfg.topolabel = comp.topolabel; % Supply the original channel label information comp = ft_componentanalysis(cfg, data);

-We add the visually indentified artifacts to check which ICs are sensitive to them.
+We now visualize the components to select which ones model the artifacts.
+We add the visually indentified artifacts in order to see, which of those are matched by the IC's time course.

     data.elec = prepare_elec_chennu2016(data.label);